hofstadter-io/hof/docs/content/_index.md

 # `hof` is a code generation framework

-`hof` combines CUE, data, and templates to generate any file.
+`hof` is a versatile tool that leverages the power of CUE, data, and templates to generate files of any kind.
+With its reusable and modular generators, you can easily write and maintain large amounts of code, making it an ideal choice for complex projects.

-Reusable and modular generators can be created to help you write and maintain large amounts of code.
+One of the key features of `hof` is its data layer, which enables you to manage configuration and models, creating code that is resilient to version skew.
-The data layer helps you manage configuration and models so you create code which is resilent to version skew.
+This ensures that your code remains consistent, even as it evolves over time.

-Creators enable you to provide one-line commands to your users, and they will get an interactive prompt for getting started with your projects.
+In addition, `hof` offers a creator system that allows you to provide one-line commands to your users.
+This provides an interactive prompt for getting started with your projects, making it easy for users to get up and running quickly.

-The module system will help you manage dependencies and make your hof projects easily available to others.
+To make managing dependencies easier, `hof` also includes a module system that helps you keep track of your project's dependencies and make it easily available to others.
+This simplifies the process of sharing your code with others and ensures that your project remains organized and well-managed.

 1. __code generation__ - data + template = _ (anything) - technology agnostic
 1. __generators__ - reusable and modular code generation configuration